Pakefield Lifeboat Station: History

 Whilst the lifeboat was immediately replaced in 1855, it is assumed that the Pakefield lifeboat was in good condition, as it was retained, and served Pakefield for a further 17 years.
-In 1868, the Institution received a gift of £420 was Misses Sarah and Lydia Harris.
-The money was appropriated to the Pakefield lifeboat station, and the lifeboat was duly renamed Sisters.
+In 1868, the Institution received a gift of £420 from the Misses Sarah and Lydia Harris.
+The money was appropriated to the Pakefield station, and the lifeboat was duly renamed Sisters.

+At 11:00 on the 7 October 1858, the barque Zemira of Leghorn (Livorno) ran aground on Newcome Sands in gale-force conditions, whilst on passage from Newcastle upon Tyne.
+Launching as soon as possible, the lifeboat arrived on scene after 40 minutes, to find the vessel broken up.
+Continuing the search in poor conditions, they managed to rescue eight of the 13 crew, all clinging to debris and wreckage.
+The last man was found 2 mi from the wreck.
+For this service, the Coxswain and Crew were all awarded the Board of Trade Medal for Gallantry at Sea.

 In 1871, an additional and smaller 30-foot lifeboat and transporting carriage was placed at Pakefield, designed for close shore work, and supplied at the request of the local beachmen.
 A No. 2 lifeboat house was constructed, at a cost of £50.
-At a ceremony on 18 January 1871, at the request of the anonymous benefactor "J. L.", the lifeboat was named Henry Burford, RN.
+At a ceremony on 18 January 1871, at the request of benefactor John Legrew, the lifeboat was named Henry Burford, RN.

-In 1872, after 32-years service, the 46-foot lifeboat originally provided by the SHS, was declared unfit.
+In 1872, after 32-years service, the 46-foot lifeboat, originally provided by the SHS, was declared unfit.
 Since 1855, when the RNLI took over, the boat and crew had saved 88 lives, and also saved five vessels from destruction.
 It was replaced with a lifeboat to the same design, again 46-feet long, and retained the name Sisters (ON 23).
 In 1876, the lifeboat was renamed The Two Sisters, Mary and Hannah, in accordance with the wishes of the late Mr Thomas Parkin, of Wigton, following his bequest of £550.

 Coxswain George Warford was awarded the RNLI Silver Medal in 1886, in recognition of his long and valuable services in the lifeboat.